sye8/ImageUtils/README.md

 - Supported write formats: [tiff, bmp, gif, tif, pgm, wbmp, jpeg, pam, pict, jpg, pct, iff, png, ppm, pnm, pbm]

+## Raw Support

+For camera raw image conversion to JPG, use [dcraw](https://www.cybercom.net/~dcoffin/dcraw/).

+So far only UNIX support is included in this java project.

+dcraw comes in C source code.

+Compile with `gcc -o dcraw -O4 dcraw.c -lm -ljasper -ljpeg -llcms2` or `gcc -o dcraw -O4 dcraw.c -lm -DNODEPS`.

+Please make sure the complied file has at least execute permission.

+If not, please give permission to execute in terminal with `chmod 111 [compiled unit name]`.

+If you are using this java source code, please place complied dcraw in the same directory as the complied class.

+If you are using eclipse, please place complied dcraw under project directory.

+If you are using the jar through terminal, please place complied dcraw in the working directory of your shell.

 ## Main class command line tool (jar includes extended support):